intelagense/rwxrob/log/2021/04/01/README.md

+## Thursday, April 1, 2021, 11:55:20AM EDT <1617292520>

+Reminded today what a pain in the ass Git submodules are.
+I've always hated them.
+Just having a separate repo is so much easier.

 ## Thursday, April 1, 2021, 10:24:19AM EDT <1617287059>

 I'm really glad to see Google moving to make more money from